 Today, many are surprised to hear that American University is still affiliated with the Church.
 However, while the connection might not be as outwardly visible as it used to be—mandatory monthly chapel attendance ended in the mid-1950s for example—the Methodist heritage of the university can be found deep within the university’s strong and lasting commitment to openness, compassion, social justice, and public service.

-To learn more about AU’s United Methodist Affiliation, read this page written by our own Rev. Mark Schaefer, or visit the University Archives located on the third floor of the Bender Library.
+To learn more about AU’s United Methodist Affiliation, read the information below, or visit the University Archives located on the third floor of the Bender Library.

 American University's Act of Incorporation (its "Charter") and bylaws connect the University and the Church in perpetuity.
 According to that Charter, the General Board of Higher Education and Ministry of the United Methodist Chuch must approve the election of members of the AU Board of Trustees.
 In addition, the Bishop of the Baltimore-Washington Conference and the GBHEM General Secretary are ex officio members of the board.